A5H73Y/Parkour/docs/tutorials/parkour-level-ranks.md

 ### /pa rewardrank (level) (rank)

 As demonstrated above, this will create a ParkourRank for a corresponding ParkourLevel.
-It can be colour coded, for example `/pa rewardlevel 30 &6Expert`.
+It can be colour coded, for example `/pa rewardrank 30 &6Expert`.

 ### /pa setrank (player) (rank)